Peter J. Blackburn shows how variables in gum printing and negatives can alter the desired outcome of your negatives.

 Danse de trois ensambles de colorants—corps de ballet

 Above we see a different trio of French pigments dance their way through their own interpretive performance.
 One image above is all Sennelier, one is all Linel, and another print contains The French School pigments — I’ll let you guess which print reflects which brand.
-The point here is that your choice of pigments and how they are combined, your chosen concentration, and a myriad of other factors (exposure, sizing, paper quality) can produce an image which significantly deviates from the intended color scheme applied at the PhotoShop stage.
+The point here is that your choice of pigments and how they are combined, your chosen concentration, and a myriad of other factors (exposure, sizing, paper quality) can produce an image that significantly deviates from the intended color scheme applied at the PhotoShop stage.
 Through testing and tweaking, it is possible to create gum photographs which come fairly close to matching the original or intended colors.
 However, if you desire the more precise accuracy of say, the Pantone system, well, good luck with that.

 Different pigments, whether watercolor, gouache, dry powder, or other forms, can all vary your color output in balance, saturation, and even finish.
 For example, gouache prints tend to dry with a flat finish while watercolor works can display a bit of a sparkle.
 Gouache images, on the other hand, are usually more color saturated than watercolor prints.
 Fillers, binders, pigment purity, and pigment concentration in tube paints can also play a role in hue and stain.